yuqiw18/MONASH-Unity-Nightmare/README.md

 # MONASH-Unity-Nightmare
 ## Monash University Game Engine Programming Project

-Nightmare is the first individual project I have ever created using Unity.
+Nightmare is the first individual project I have ever done using Unity.
 It is a wave-based survival first-person shooting game that gives players limited resources to sustain themselves or protect certain objects using different strategies.

 This project was originally completed in **2015** and later uploaded to Github in **2018**.
 The project had been left untouched for a long time as it was not able to compile due to the outdated Unity **4.3** and related packages.